-Doctor of Dental Surgery (DDS) Program Class of 2019
+Doctor of Dental Surgery (DDS) Program Class of 2020

-Average DAT scores: Academic Average 20, Science 20, and PAT 20.
-The individual school range was 15 to 30.
+The average DAT scores were: Academic Average 20.2, Science 20, and PAT 20.5.
+The individual school range is 15 to 30.

-The average entering age is 24, with a range of 22 to 39.
+The average entering age is 25 – with a range of 22 to 41 and 13 over 30.

 California residents compose 62% of the class.
 In addition to California, students come from Arizona; Colorado; Florida; Georgia; Idaho; Illinois; Massachusetts; Nevada; New Jersey; New York; North Carolina; Ohio; Oregon; Pennsylvania; Tennessee; Texas; Utah; Virginia; Washington and many others.